-Continuing students: Continuing students who have a GA or RA during the Summer are strongly encouraged to register for the summer.
-If no appropriate courses are available, students may register for 0 credits of CSE 800.3 The Graduate School advises this for reasons related to tracking federal grants, tax issues, and Homeland Security.
+Continuing students: Continuing students who have a GA or RA during the Summer must register for either of the two summer sessions.
+If no appropriate courses are available, students may register for 0 credits of CSE 800.5 The Graduate School advises this for reasons related to tracking federal grants, tax issues, and Homeland Security.
+Summer registrations are required to ensure continuation of fellowships.
 However, summer registrations are not required for determining full-time status of continuing students.

-8.5 Underload
+8.6 Underload